 A schematic of the vacuum system is shown below in Figure 6.
 This consists of the chamber, load lock, gas distribution manifold, throttle valve, turbo pump and the two roughing pumps.
-A detailed gas cabinet schematic is shown later.
+A turbo pump may be purchased as an option.